Muiruriscode/Image-classifier-using-Convolution-Neural-Network/README.md

-# MNIST Character Recognition Using CNN
+# MNIST Fashion Recognition Using CNN
 This is a project for Image recognition using the MNIST dataset.
 The project is developed using tensorflow js using convlolution Neural Networks.

 ## objects Identified